 Seven-year-old Bean gets caught playing a trick on her older sister and manages to escape thanks to the help of an unlikely ally: a "quiet" neighbor girl named Ivy.
 Then Ivy takes Bean to a secret hideout and reveals she's a witch-in-training.
 When Ivy offers to cast a "dancing spell" on Bean's older sister, Bean is thrilled.
 As the girls work together on their plan, a friendship is born.

 Is it any good?

 Making the jump from a short, early reader to a chapter book is a huge milestone for the beginning reader.
-IVY AND BEAN makes it easier with its large-print, easy-to-follow text, expressive illustrations -- and, most importantly, two colorful 7-year-old girls.
-Reminiscent of the classic Beverly Cleary series about Ramona, here's another book series about friendship, silliness, pranks, adventure, getting in trouble, and challenges with siblings, that's a sure hit with kids.
+IVY + BEAN makes it easier with its large-print, easy-to-follow text, expressive illustrations -- and, most important, two colorful 7-year-old girls.
+Reminiscent of the classic Beverly Cleary series about Ramona, here's another book series about friendship, silliness, pranks, adventure, getting in trouble, and challenges with siblings that's a sure hit with kids.

 So typical of real life, these girls, who are neighbors, are urged by their respective mothers to play together.
 Ivy appears quiet, dainty, and dutiful, and Bean is wild, dirty, and full of sass.
 Not until they join forces against Bean's older sister do they discover each other's unique qualities.
 Ivy is actually studying to become a witch.
 Bean knows how to move through the neighborhood via backyards.
 Here's to the beginning of a beautiful friendship.

 Families can talk about...

 Families can talk about the old adage, "Don't judge a book by its cover."
 Ivy and Bean had no interest in being friends when they met because each thought the other was too different.
 What do they discover about each other?

 What other books have you read that feature strong girls as main characters?